accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/glossaire.md

 #### Error management

-All the processes that warn the user:
+All the processes that warn the user about:
-- mandatory fields,
+- mandatory or optional fields,
 - expected type or format indications,
 - input errors in a form.